Project X Haren: Other Project X parties

 After Project X Haren various other Project X invitations were sent out for, among others, Gouda, Alkmaar and Amersfoort.
-On 22 September 2012, a group of youths was arrested in Schiedam for instigation after having gathered for a Project X party.
+On 22 September 2012, a group of youths were arrested in Schiedam for instigation after having gathered for a Project X party.
 The municipality of Arnhem closed off all entrances to the city after an announcement regarding a Project X party, but everything remained calm.
-In Uden, a 15-year-old boy was deprived of his liberty for announcing a Project X party on Twitter.
+In Uden, a 15-year-old boy was arrested for announcing a Project X party on Twitter.

 Investigations

-Shortly after the events in Haren investigations were announced.
+Shortly after the events in Haren, investigations were announced.
 These would be led by a commission composed of: